rana0098/Tape-drive-system/README.md

 **2nd-Order Approximation results:**
 - Captures **22% overshoot** and resonant peak at **300 rad/s**
 - Bode analysis confirms excellent correlation with the full-order model
-- High-frequency poles verified to have negligible effect on operational bandwidth
+- High-frequency poles verified to have a negligible effect on operational bandwidth

 ---